-A business jet may cost you anywhere between 3 million and 70 million USD; with the added customisations the price can come close to a billion dollars.
-Although cheaper, second hand jets will set you back a minimum price of 1 million USD.
+A business jet may cost you anywhere between 3 million and 70 million USD; with the added customizations the price can come close to a billion dollars.
+Although cheaper, second-hand jets will set you back a minimum price of 1 million USD.
 However, there are also other expenses to consider, operating and fuel costs, regular maintenance checks, insurance, parking, storage, airport fees, and more.
 So, depending on the size of the aircraft, your budget would change.

 You may choose to pay the full purchase price in cash.
 However, if you choose not to select this payment mode, it is prudent to compare interest rates before planning to take a loan for the aircraft.